dika1005/dika1005/README.md

 </p>
 <img align="right" alt="Coding" width="250" height="400" src="metus.png">

+  Hi there!
+I'm Dika Ramadani, a passionate developer with a love for technology and learning new things.
+Welcome to my GitHub profile!

 - 👨‍💻 You can also check out my portfolio at [https://github.com/dika1005](https://github.com/dika1005)

 - 📫 How to reach me **dik3067@gmail.com**